Agathos316/PingPongBot/README.md

 ## Protocol
 * The bot listens for new block headers and updates the estimated maximum gas price every block.
-* The bot adds ping event hashes to a single transaction queue.
+* The bot adds ping event hashes to a single future transaction queue.
-* The bot processes one transaction from the queue at a time to avoid conflicts or duplicate submissions:
+* The bot processes one transaction from the queue at a time, waiting until it is confirmed before initiating a new transaction:
   * Gas prices for new transactions are set using the formula: $2$ $\times$ *Base Fee* $+$ *Aggresive Priority Fee*.
 This ensures transactions remain marketable for at least six consecutive blocks that are 100% full (see [this article](https://www.blocknative.com/blog/eip-1559-fees#3)).
   * A pending transaction is monitored until it is confirmed.
   * A transaction is removed from the transaction queue only once it is confirmed.